trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/InboundEmailHandlerRecipes.md

 |---|---|
 |`Contact`|`Contact`|

-### `private void createEmailRecord(Contact sender, Messaging email)`
+### `private void createEmailRecord(Contact sender, Messaging.InboundEmail email)`

 Creates a Salesforce Email record and relates that email to the sender's contact record.
 This surfaces the Email record on the contact object.

 #### Parameters